Quick Navigation

 Rabbits should be housed in large boxes that can accommodate at least two of them.

-Furthermore, it must have sufficient number of high edges, as rabbits are known to shoot their pee relatively high.
+Furthermore, it must have a sufficient number of high edges, as rabbits are known to shoot their pee relatively high.

 Never consider using those boxes for litter being sold at pet stores, as those are way smaller.